Shape

 CLI Arg: --terragrunt-no-auto-approve

-When passed in, Terragrunt will no longer automatically append -auto-approve to the underlying Terraform commands run with run-all.
+When passed in, Terragrunt will no longer automatically append -auto-approve to the underlying OpenTofu/Terraform commands run with run-all.
 Note that due to the interactive prompts, this flag will also automatically assume --terragrunt-parallelism 1.

 terragrunt-no-auto-retry